logicalclocks/hops-docs/docs/getting_started/installation_guide/platforms/hopsworks-cloud-installer.rst

 Upgrades
 -----------------------------------------------------------------

 When you have completed an installation, a cluster definition file is stored on the head server in `cluster-defns/hopsworks-installation.yml` - relative to the path of `hopsworks-installer.sh`.
 Move this file to a safe location (it contains any passwords set for different services).
-The yml file is also needed to perform an upgrade of Hopsworks using `:ref:`karamel`.
+The yml file is also needed to perform an upgrade of Hopsworks using: :ref:`karamel-installer`.

 Installation Script Options